Howard-149/Howard-149.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
-I am an incoming Ph.D. student in the [Machine Learning Department](https://ml.cmu.edu/) at Carnegie Mellon University, where I am fortunate to be advised by [Prof. Max Simchowitz](https://msimchowitz.github.io/).
-My research interests lie broadly in reinforcement learning, control, generative modeling, and optimization.
-Specifically, I am interested in the mathematical and algorithmic foundations of generative modeling for reinforcement learning and control.
+I am an incoming MIIS student in the [Language Technologies Institute](https://lti.cmu.edu/) at Carnegie Mellon University.

-Previously, I received my B.S. in Computer Science from National Yang Ming Chiao Tung University in Taiwan.
-As an undergraduate, I conducted research under the supervision of [Prof. Ping-Chun Hsieh](https://pinghsieh.github.io/), focusing on convergence guarantees in reinforcement learning.
+Previously, I received my B.S. in Electrical Engineering from National Taiwan University in Taiwan.
+As an undergraduate, I conducted research under the supervision of [Prof. Hung-Yi Lee](https://speech.ee.ntu.edu.tw/~hylee/), focusing on speech processing and machine learning.